linuxmaniac/jenkins-debian-glue-docker/README.md

 # Usage

 ```
-docker run -p 8080:8080 jenkins
+docker run -p 8080:8080 -p 50000:50000 jenkins
 ```

 This will store the workspace in /var/jenkins_home.
 All Jenkins data lives in there - including plugins and configuration.
 You will probably want to make that a persistent volume (recommended):

 ```
-docker run -p 8080:8080 -v /your/home:/var/jenkins_home jenkins
+docker run -p 8080:8080 -p 50000:50000 -v /your/home:/var/jenkins_home jenkins
 ```

-This will store the jenkins data in /your/home on the host.
+This will store the jenkins data in `/your/home` on the host.
-Ensure that /your/home is accessible by the jenkins user in container (jenkins user - uid 1000).
+Ensure that `/your/home` is accessible by the jenkins user in container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.

 You can also use a volume container:

 ```
-docker run --name myjenkins -p 8080:8080 -v /var/jenkins_home jenkins
+docker run --name myjenkins -p 8080:8080 -p 50000:50000 -v /var/jenkins_home jenkins
 ```

 Then myjenkins container has the volume (please do read about docker volume handling to find out more).